Hurair17/Hurair17/README.md

 - 👋 Hi, I’m @Hurair17
 - 👀 Love for Coding
-- 🌱 I’m currently learning ML and Web Development
+- 🌱 I’m currently learning ML and App Development
 - 💞️ I’m Working in Flutter and Python
 - 💞️ Also done Some Work in C++ PHP JavaScript.
 - 📫 reach me through hurairmohammad17@gmail.com